Adolis García Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.93).
+- The Twins have a 3.91 team ERA that ranks seventh among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.